Cookie Monster Cookies

 If I were a sesame street character, I would absolutely be the cookie monster.
 As you can tell by the name of the blog, I am obsessed with cookies (give me peanut butter cookies or chocolate chip cookies any day).

-So these cookie monster cookies are what I like to imagine an authentic cookie monster recipe from the monster himself would look like.
+So these cookie monster cookies are what I like to think an authentic cookie monster recipe from the monster himself would look like.

 You may have seen the blue Tiktok cookies stuffed with Hershey’s chocolate, and these cookies are taking it up a notch with chocolate chips AND crushed cookies, plus an Oreo cookie baked right into the centre!
 Your inner cookie monster is going to LOVE them!